igorantolic/esp32-alexa-wemo-emulator/README.md

+## Using ESP32 with Alexa to control lights and switches (without cloud service - local only!)

+"Alexa, turn living room lights on"

-## Arduino Esp32 Alexa Wemo switch emulator
+aka "Arduino Esp32 Alexa Wemo switch emulator"

 This project is completly based on the [forked repo](https://github.com/witnessmenow/esp8266-alexa-wemo-emulator) Only thing changed is that it works with ESP32.